-(Gen 22:16–18) By myself have I sworn, said the LORD, for because you have done this thing, and have not withheld your son, your only son: That in blessing I will bless you, and in multiplying I will multiply your seed as the stars of the heaven, and as the sand which is on the sea shore; and your seed shall possess the gate of his enemies; And in your seed shall all the nations of the earth be blessed; because you have obeyed my voice.
+Gen 22:16–18 By Myself have I sworn, said Jehovah, for because you have done this thing, and have not withheld your son, your only son: That in blessing I will bless you, and in multiplying I will multiply your seed as the stars of the heaven, and as the sand which is on the sea shore; and your seed shall possess the gate of his enemies; And in your seed shall all the nations of the earth be blessed; because you have obeyed My voice.

-Man Receives God’s Blessing Because of His True Heart and His Obedience
+Man Gains God’s Blessings Because of His Sincerity and Obedience

-Gaining Those Who Know God and Can Testify God Is God’s Never-changing Will
+Gaining Those Who Know God and Are Able to Testify to Him Is God’s Unchanging Wish

-Although God, when speaking to Himself, was also speaking to Abraham, could he understand God’s true will in all s at that moment apart from hearing the blessing God gave him?
-No. So, at that time, when God swore by Himself, His heart was still lonely and still sorrowful.
-There was still no man who could understand or comprehend what He intended to do and what He planned.
-At that time, still no man, including Abraham, could talk with Him heart to heart, much less could anyone cooperate with Him to do the work He wanted to do.
-Outwardly, God gained Abraham and gained a man who could obey His word.
-Actually, his knowledge of God was almost zero.
-Although God blessed Abraham, God’s heart was still not satisfied.
-What does His “not satisfied” mean?
-It means that His management just began and means that the people whom He wanted to gain, whom He hoped to see, and whom He loved were still far away from Him, and that He needed time, needed to wait, and needed to be patient.
-For at that time, no one except God Himself knew what He needed, what He wanted to gain, and what He hoped for.
-So, when God felt very excited, He also felt very heavy.
-Yet He did not stop His footsteps and was still planning for the next step of work He would do.
+At the same time as speaking to Himself, God also spoke to Abraham, but apart from hearing the blessings that God gave to him, was Abraham able to understand God’s true wishes in all of His words at that moment?
+He was not!
+So, at that moment, when God swore by Himself, His heart was still lonely and sorrowful.
+There was still not one person able to understand or comprehend what He intended and planned.
+At that moment, no one—including Abraham—was able to speak to Him in confidence, much less was anyone able to cooperate with Him in doing the work that He must do.
+On the surface, God had gained Abraham, someone who could obey His words.
+But in fact, this person’s knowledge of God was barely more than nothing.
+Even though God had blessed Abraham, God’s heart was still not satisfied.
+What does it mean that God was not satisfied?
+It means that His management had only just begun, it means that the people He wanted to gain, the people He longed to see, the people He loved, were still distant from Him; He needed time, He needed to wait, He needed to be patient.
+For at that time, apart from God Himself, there was no one who knew what He needed, or what He wished to gain, or what He longed for.
+So, at the same time that God was feeling very excited, God also felt heavy of heart.
+Yet He did not halt His steps, and He continued to plan the next step of what He must do.